Showing Collections: 326 - 350 of 4917

 Black and white photograph, 8 x 6 [?], of a group of hunters, some mounted on horses, with their dogs.

-This collection contains a list of lots in the first district of Virginia with their improvements, dwelling houses, and slaves.
+This collection contains a list of lots in the first district of Virginia with their improvements, dwelling houses, and enslaved persons.
 The lots were owned by Joseph Bell and Andrew Kincannon, Jr. They were located at Cripple Creek, Wythe County, Virginia, on the south side of Lick Mountain and the north side of Iron Mountain.
-Included in the list are iron furnaces, forges, houses, barns, and fourteen male slaves valued at $5,600.
+Included in the list are iron furnaces, forges, houses, barns, and fourteen enslaved men valued at $5,600.

 Business ledgers of receipts and expenditures for Dr. Baxter I. Bell for Bell Hospital in Williamsburg, Virginia and one folder of loose business papers (25 items).
 1926 to 1970.
 (Acc.
 1995.61 and 1999.11)